British Countryside

 Linlithgow Palace

 This stunning castle, perched on the side of a lake, was a famed residence of the Stewart family and the birthplace of Mary, Queen of Scots.
-It’s interior was used as the setting for Wentworth Palace where Jamie was imprisoned towards the end of season one.
+Its interior was used as the setting for Wentworth Palace, where Jamie was imprisoned towards the end of season one.

 Midhope Castle